Configuring vulnerability detection

 • CVE: The Common Vulnerabilities and Exposures identifier for the corresponding vulnerability.

-• Title: Short description of the impact of the vulnerability.
+• Rule description: Short description of the impact of the vulnerability.

 • Severity: Impact of the vulnerability in terms of security.